 Western Greece’s coastal wetlands are arguably some of the finest in Europe.
 The mild climate and varied habitats offer a home to a staggering number of species during the winter, all seeking refuge from the harsher climates of the northern continent.
 An estimated 40,000 ducks, grebes, divers and waders fill the many salt pans, channels and inlets of the coastal lagoons, whereas the oak and riparian forests that line the surrounding hillsides are rich with woodpeckers and warblers.
 On our new 8-day holiday, we'll split our time across two of western Greece's key wetland habitats: Strofylia and Messolonghi National Parks, plus visit archaeological sites of Pleuron and Ancient Olympia - the birthplace of the Olympic Games!

-- Dalmatian Pelicans in their thousands in Messolonghi National Park
+- Dalmatian Pelicans in large numbers in Messolonghi National Park

 - Greater Flamingo, Black Stork, Eurasian Spoonbill and Middle-spotted Woodpecker in Strofylia National Park